Sled Dog Necessities

 - A central site of sled dog information: http://www.sleddogcentral.com

-Here are some helpful tips for keeping your Nordic breed dog healthy.Click on the links below to jump to the corresponding sections:
+Here are some helpful tips for keeping your Nordic breed dog healthy and your reaction to dog dander.

 - Feisty Fido – Help for the Leash-Aggressive Dog – Patricia McConnell, PhD